mathisdt/bible-mp3-tagger/README.md

 Inside this directory (`ROOT` below), the following structure is expected (either one MP3 per book or per chapter, either way is fine).
 The ["natural" order](https://pypi.org/project/natsort/#quick-description)
 is used, so if numbers aren't zero-padded, it doesn't hurt.
+Also if the numbering doesn't start at 1 or has a different number of digits, the script still works.

 ```
 ROOT